 We once received some truly terrible advice that before giving a talk you should imagine the entire room naked.
 Frankly, unless you are standing in a room with the cast of Love Island, the chance is that this will simply make you feel rather uncomfortable and a little bit exposed.
-Instead, we have spoken to the experts and asked for their advice on ways to overcome your networking nerves that should make walking into a room full of strangers that bit easier.
+Instead, we have spoken to the experts and asked for their advice on ways to help you calm your nerves at a networking meeting so you can feel more confident when networking.

 - Be genuine